Subhasish-Saha/NotebookRenderer/docs/index.md

 ### Installation

 !!! note "installation steps"
-    First let's do an easy pip installation of the library by running the following command -
+    Install the library by using the command below :
     ```bash
     pip install NotebookRenderer
     ```